We look at the big picture and take a strategic approach

 Clothes & Fabric Wholesaler - We have worked with this client for over 20 years assisting them with enforcement of their trade marks.
 In numerous cases, including in the UK, Italy, France, Germany and South Africa and at the EUIPO, we have been able to resolve oppositions before they reach a decision, or even avoid contentious proceedings altogether.
 Our work includes advising on and conducting complex negotiations with third parties and preparing and concluding letters of undertaking, co-existence agreements and assignments.

-What BREXIT will mean for trade marks
+What BREXIT means for trade marks

 We are here to navigate the Brexit landscape with you and make sure you’re prepared.